tbowenmsu/Employee-Tracker/README.md

   ## Contributing
   Taylor Bowen
   ## Tests
   To run tests, run the following in your command line:
   ```
   npm start
   ```
+  **Please be aware you will need to add your own MySQL password to the db/connection.js file in order for this application to run correctly.**

   ## Questions
   If you have any questions about the repo please contact me at taylor.p.bowen@gmail.com.
   You can find more of my work at [tbowenmsu](https://github.com/tbowenmsu/).